 - 830:346 Atypical Development in Childhood and Adolescence

 - 830:301 Sensation & Perception

 - 830:338 Personality Psychology

 - 830:377 Health Psychology

 3. Five Psychology Electives

-Five psychology electives to be selected from the department's complete set of course offerings.
-These may include any additional courses from the sub-discipline core categories above (i.e., selections beyond those required to meet the sub-discipline distribution requirement).
+Currently, 15 credits of psychology electives to be selected from the department's complete set of course offerings.
+These may include any additional courses from the sub-discipline core categories above (i.e., selections beyond those required to meet the sub-discipline distribution requirement) and 400 level courses.

-No more than three credits of non-classroom courses such as field work, research, or internships may be applied toward the major.
+No more than 3 credits of non-classroom courses such as fieldwork, research, or internships may be applied toward the major.
 The additional credits do, however apply toward the overall graduation credits and students are encouraged to take additional credits.

-No more than two 200-level electives may be applied toward the five electives.
+No more than two lower level psychology courses (7 credits) may be applied toward the major elective requirement.

-Transfer courses may be applied, but at least one of the electives must be completed within the SAS Department of Psychology.
-No more than two courses may be applied from two-year institutions.
+A maximum of 12 credits of transfer psychology courses may be applied to the major.
+At least 3 credits of psychology electives must be completed with the Rutgers-New Brunswick SAS Department of Psychology.
+No more than two elective courses (6 credits) can be a transferred from psychology programs at two-year institutions (community colleges).